sp1014/SenaSoftFinanzas/README.md

-## Template the project MVC with the programming language PHP
+## Project for the financial system